mit-pdos/secfs-skeleton/README.md

    deleting or moving them.
 There is also no support for things like chmod (for the executable flag and ctime/mtime).
 Adding this should be straightforward (except perhaps for atomic rename).
+ - Implement user key revocation.
+In particular, a user should be able to generate a new private/public key-pair, and register this with the file-system owner.
+Once the new key has been activated, the user should be able to access all their old files with the same permissions they used to have, and their old key should no longer be usable to act as that user.

 ## Appendix A: Multiple file systems